 |Mensur Suljović||2nd Round||Jeffrey de Zwaan||1st Round|

-As you can see, with the likes of Stephen Bunting and Glen Durrant, just because players qualified for the 2019 tournament via the PDC ProTour didn’t necessarily mean that they couldn’t put up a good fight.
+As you can see with Dimitri can den Bergh winning last year that just because players qualified for the 2020 tournament via the PDC ProTour didn’t necessarily mean that they couldn’t put up a good fight.

 Equally the performance of number 1 seed Michael van Gerwen, who got knocked out in the 2nd round, is proof that just because you’re the number one money earner with the PDC doesn’t mean that you’re guaranteed success.